-“It’s important that we bring all stakeholders to the table to take a closer look at potential funding options for Washington’s diverse public-use airports,” said Atkins.
+“It’s important that we bring all stakeholders to the table to take a closer look at potential options for Washington’s diverse public-use airports,” said Atkins.

 WSDOT will invite representatives from commercial and general aviation; airport associations and organizations; airport sponsors; federal, state, and local agencies; and the airline, aerospace, emergency medical air transport and aerial agricultural industries to participate in the airport investment study.
-The study’s findings will be used to develop airport investment funding proposals for future
+The study’s findings will be used to develop airport investment proposals for future

 legislative sessions.
 The study also will: